Emergency advice

 What is an asthma attack?

 During an asthma attack, the muscles of the air passages in the lungs go into spasm.
 As a result, the airways become narrowed, which makes breathing more difficult.
-Sometimes there is a recognised trigger for an attack, such as a cold, a drug, cigarette smoke or an allergy.
+Sometimes there is a recognised trigger for an attack, such as a cold, drugs, cigarette smoke, or allergies.
 At other times, there is no obvious trigger.

 Signs and symptoms